Costa Rica National Parks: How to Plan Your Nature Adventure

-Oh, and this is a great place to dive with hundreds of sharks.
+This is a great place to dive with hundreds of sharks and explore coral reefs.

 Find out more with our Cocos Island guide.

 For a completely unique experience head to Rio Celeste in Tenorio Volcano National Park.
-This national park is located in the northern part of the country about 1.5 hours from La Fortuna.
+This Costa Rica national park is located in the northern part of the country about 1.5 hours from La Fortuna.

 Here, you can hike along a naturally bright blue river which is home to this amazing waterfall.